 The Heimlich Maneuver

 Be it a child or a fully grown adult, any of us could become a victim of choking at some point, as eating is one of our basic daily functions.
 It’s only natural that it could go wrong at times.
 Acting fast to dislodge the object obstructing their airway is key in such situations.
-The Heimlich maneuver, which requires one to stand behind the victim and deliver five blows to their back or performing abdominal thrusts, is another technique that needs to be learned formally to ensure it’s done properly to prevent any further harm.
+The Heimlich maneuver, which requires one to stand behind the victim and deliver five blows to their back or perform abdominal thrusts, is another technique that needs to be learned formally to ensure it’s done properly to prevent any further harm.